systemslibrarian/systemslibrarian/README.md

 # Systems Analyst · Library Technologist · Security & Cryptography

-**I build production systems where security, AI, and public service intersect — from library platforms that staff depend on daily to cryptographic protocols and Scripture apps that matter.**
+**I build production systems where public infrastructure, security, and data intersect — from library platforms used by staff daily to cryptographic tools exploring modern encryption, privacy, and post-quantum design.

+My work is shaped by a commitment to stewardship, integrity, and service — building systems that are not only functional, but secure, auditable, and intentionally designed.**

 Application Systems Analyst · Google Data Analytics Certified